brain-bzh/videoannotation/README.md

 This will generate a srt file with the same name as the video file.

 Currently runs on the first 10 minutes of the video, annotating one frame every three seconds, and generates a subtitle that lasts 2 seconds.

+The code runs on CPU and uses about 26 Gb of RAM because the three models are instantiated in parallel.
+To run it on GPU, modify the code to load models one at a time.